-Cruises to Northern Europe
+Cruises to Northern Europe and Arctic Circle

-Northern European Cruises to the Arctic Circle: Fjords, Waterfalls & Glaciers
+Cruises to the Arctic Circle: Fjords, Waterfalls & Glaciers

 While you may not choose to sail as far as the Arctic Circle itself, the so-called “land of the midnight sun”, there are many beautiful sights along the way and many itineraries to choose from.
 Departing from a major European port, sail northwards along the coast of Norway.
 Visit modern cities such as Oslo and Molde, the “Town of Roses” and see the Northern Lights at Tromso.
 Glacier spotting is a highlight of the ample scenic cruises on these voyages, as you sail past the majestic fjords with their towering walls and stunning waterfalls, a highlight surely being the Stigfossen waterfall cascading 6000ft over the Trollveggen (Troll Wall).